DevScope/Docker-101-Challenge/README.md

-# Docker Challenge 2022
+# Docker Challenge 2023

-## Create and Build a Docker image for frontend and backend apps
+## Create and build a Docker image for the backend app

-1. Analyse the `meme-reviewer-backend` application and try to create and build a simple docker image
+1. Analyse the `meme-reviewer-backend` application and try to create a Dockerfile.

+2. Build the image with the tag `mr-backend:latest`.

-2. Run a container using the previously created docker image
+3. Run a container using the backend docker image.

-3. Using a REST cli/tool, send a GET request to the app using the following URL: `http://localhost:5000/api/meme`.
-It should return a status code of 200 (Success)
+3. Using a REST CLI/tool or your browser, send a GET request to the app using the following URL: [`http://localhost:5000/api/meme`](http://localhost:5000/api/meme).
+It should return a status code of 200 (Success) with a JSON response body.

-4. Repeat the process for the `meme-reviewer-frontend` (Steps 1 and 2).
-    * Note: The frontend image should derive from the `node:node:16.14.0-alpine`.
+## Create and build a Docker image for the frontend app

+1. Analyse the `meme-reviewer-frontend` application and try to create a Dockerfile.

+2. Build the image with the tag `mr-frontend:latest`.

+3. Run a container using the frontend docker image.

+4. Check if the two containers are running.

-5. Run the two applications and check if the frontend is communicating with the backend successfully
+5. The two applications are running in containers.
+They should be able to communicate successfully.
+Go to the frontend ([`http://localhost:3000`](http://localhost:3000)) and interact with the website a bit.

-6. The created docker images should not include some files/folders like `node_modules`, `__pycache__`, etc. How can you ignore them when building an image?
+6. Cleanup your containers using the `docker rm` command.

+## Optimising build process and size of Docker images

+1. Check the size of the two Docker images.

+2. There are many ways of optimising images.
+What changes will you do to your backend Dockerfile to ensure images have the lowest size possible?
+After modifying the Dockerfile, build the image again.

+3. And to your frontend Dockerfile?
+After modifying the Dockerfile, build the image again.

+4. Check the size of the two Docker images and compare with the previous output in step 1.

-## Managing containers using a docker-compose.yml
+## Managing multiple containers with Docker Compose

 1. In the root of the repository create a file named `docker-compose.yml`.
-Try to create a service for backend first and test it.
+Try to create a service for the backend and test it.

+2. Use `docker-compose` command to create and run the backend container.

-2. After the backend is up and running try to run the frontend.
+3. After the backend is up and running try to create another service for the frontend.

-3. How can you pass a different backend URL to the application using the Docker CLI (e.g. docker run)?
-And using the `docker-compose.yml`?
+4. Use `docker-compose` command to create and run the frontend container.

-## Optimizing build process and size of Docker images
+## Publishing Docker images to a registry

-1. Try to optimize the frontend image now deriving it from the `nginx:latest` image.
-    * Tip 1: `npm start` does not build the application right?
-    * Tip 2: How about multistage builds?
+1. Go to [https://portal.azure.com](https://portal.azure.com) or if you're feeling cocky, login instead with the Azure CLI.
+You can do it by typing `az login`.

+2. Create a resource group with the following notation: `rg-dc2023-<your_name>`.

+3. Create an Azure Container Registry (ACR) with the following notation `dc2023<your_initials>`.

+4. Publish the previously built Docker images in the registry.

+## Deploy containers to an app service

+1. Create a web app for the backend in Azure using the portal or the CLI.
+See if you can select a Docker image from your registry for the web app.

+2. Now, do it for the frontend.
+Do not forget about environment variables for a successful communication!

+3. Test your deployed applications.